ryanlow64/tp/docs/DeveloperGuide.md

 1. User selects the contact to be removed.
 2. System requests user for confirmation.
-3. User confirms the deletion.
-4. System removes the contact.
+3. System removes the contact.
-5. System informs user the outcome of the deletion.
+4. System informs user the outcome of the deletion.

 **Use case ends.**

 **Extensions**

 3a.
-User cancels the deletion.\
-**Use case resumes at step 5.**

-4a.
 System fails to delete the contact.\
-&nbsp;&nbsp;&nbsp;&nbsp;4a1.
+&nbsp;&nbsp;&nbsp;&nbsp;3a1.
 System displays an error message.\
 &nbsp;&nbsp;&nbsp;&nbsp;**Use case ends.**

 ---